madhavmehndiratta/blog/_posts/2020-06-11-muzzybox-1-vulnhub-walkthrough.md

 <img src="/assets/img/uploads/muzzybox/port3000.png">
 </center>

-There is a sample ID Card image at <i>http://muzzybox:9633/idcard.png</i> which has a columnn for Name, Position and Access Level.
+There is a sample ID Card image at <i>http://muzzybox:9633/idcard.png</i> which has a column for Name, Position and Access Level.

 <center><br>
 <img src="/assets/img/uploads/muzzybox/idcard-sample.png">
 </center>

-First I tried to uplaod the idcard as such to understand the workflow of the web application.
+First I tried to upload the id card as such to understand the workflow of the web application.
 I found that the application reads all the text written on the idcard, and our access level comes to be unauthorized.

 <center><br>
 <img src="/assets/img/uploads/muzzybox/idcard-upload.png">
 </center>

-If we look again at the description of the challenge, we can see that only <b>Principal</b> is authroized.
+If we look again at the description of the challenge, we can see that only the <b>Principal</b> is authorized.

 <center><br>
 <img src="/assets/img/uploads/muzzybox/challenge1.png">
 </center>

-To gain access, to the library, I downlaoded the sample ID card image, and changed the 'Postion' to <b>Principal</b> and 'Access Level' to <b>authorized</b> in an image editing software (I used GIMP for that)
+To gain access, to the library, I downloaded the sample ID card image, and changed the 'Position' to <b>Principal</b> and 'Access Level' to <b>authorized</b> in an image editing software (I used GIMP for that)

 <center><br>
 <img src="/assets/img/uploads/muzzybox/idcard.png">